jfree/jfreepdf/README.md

 Dual Licensing
 --------------
 JFreePDF is dual licensed.
 You can use JFreePDF under the terms of the GNU General Public License version 3 (GPLv3) or later.
-If you prefer not to be bound by the terms of the GPLv3, there is an option to buy a commercial license from Object Refinery Limited.
+If you prefer not to be bound by the terms of the GPLv3, an alternative license is available to JFree sponsors.

 JFreePDF integrates the `Ascii85OutputStream` class written by Ben Upsavs and distributed freely under the (BSD-style) terms listed in the `Ascii85OutputStream-license.txt file`.

 Change History
 --------------

+Version 2.0.1 (6 November 2022)

+- updated JUnit to version 5.9.1.

 Version 2.0 (1 March 2020)